-Fundamental systems like calendar management and habits play a key role in shaping bloggers to entrepreneurs.
+Fundamental systems like calendar management and habits play a key role in shaping bloggers into entrepreneurs.

 2. Entrepreneur mindset

-You can have it all – money, fame, freedom with blogging only if you understand it right and do it the right way.
+You can have it all – money, fame, freedom with blogging.

-Just like any other job or a business, you need to invest time and energy consistently.
-It doesn’t yield you the big numbers in a month or two.
+Like any other job or a business, you need to consistently put efforts along with the monetary blog investment.
+It may not yield you the big numbers right away.

 So the next time you try to draw the inspiration from a 6-figure blogger, do not assume that blogger got lucky but imagine that for how long that blogger has struggled to make it that far.